LucaPaccard/Projet_Multi_4GP/README.md

 # Projet_Multi_4GP
+This documentation presents the Graphic User Interface (GUI) developed during the 4th year multidisciplinary project at the Physics Department of INSA Toulouse.
-Graphic User Interface developed for quantum dots directed assembly.
+Its aim is to study quantum dots directed assembly.
 It combines a quartz crystal microbalance, an injection system and a camera module.
+The collaborating laboratory of this project is the Laboratory of Physics and Chemistry of Nano-Objects (LPCNO).

 ## Name
 openQCM Next GUI Software — Injection and Camera Implementations